 Entry at 7+ is by assessment.
-All candidates are assessed in English, which includes an element of verbal reasoning, Mathematics and reading.
+All candidates are assessed in English, Mathematics and reading.

-Prior to the assessment all registered candidates are invited to an activity morning where they can take part in a range of activities including Art, Music, IT and Games, designed to familiarise them with the Junior School and meet the staff and students whom they might encounter on their assessment visit.
-Attendance at this Activity Morning is voluntary but hugely beneficial.
+Prior to the assessment all registered candidates are invited to a Taster Event where they can take part in a range of activities including Art, Music, IT and Games, designed to familiarise them with the Junior School and meet the staff and students whom they might encounter on their assessment visit.
+Attendance at this Taster Event is voluntary but hugely beneficial.

-All prospective candidates are assessed by Mr Cavendish, Head of the Junior School, and other senior staff.
-By meeting all the children in small assessment groups, Mr Cavendish is better able to report back to parents at an individual level and gain a fuller insight into their relative abilities, confidences and needs.
+All prospective candidates are assessed by Mrs Meier, Head of the Junior School, and other senior staff.
+By meeting all the children in small assessment groups, the Junior School team is better able to gain a fuller insight into their relative abilities, confidences and needs.

 Generally those who are successful in being offered a place have a strong reading ability, with a reading age well in excess of their chronological age; are adept with using language in different forms; spelling, writing and verbal reasoning; and possess a good grasp of basic concepts appropriate to their age and schooling.